-Since the watch is military-inspired, it comes with a 24-hour time on the inner circle, and with moderate size (40mm case) to stay handy on the wrist in any occasion.
+Since the watch is military-inspired, it comes with a 24-hour time on the inner circle, and with moderate size (40mm case) to stay convenient on the wrist in any occasion.

 One of the unique features missing from many other watches is the fully spelled day window at 12 o’clock.
 Along with the date, they make up a distinctive aesthetic addition that sums up the attention to detail put into this Hamilton watch.